Information Flow Control in Machine Learning through Modular Model Architecture: Evaluation

 \subsection{Ablation Study: Activated Experts}

 Here, we study how sensitive our scheme is to the number of activated experts.
-A full study of the other parameters in Table~\ref{tab:hyperparam} is provided in Appendix~\ref{sec:appendix-ablation}.
-In the following experiments, we run our schemes with $150$ different access policies on the validation sets of all $50 + 8$ domains.
+A study of some of the other parameters in Table~\ref{tab:hyperparam} is provided in Appendix~\ref{sec:appendix-ablation}.
+In the following experiments, we run our schemes with $150$ different access policies on the validation sets of all $50$ domains of the Pushshift dataset.

-Figure~\ref{fig:ablate-k-pol} shows how the number of optimal experts ($k$) changes with the number of accessible domains for seen domains (top) and unseen domains (bottom).
-For seen domains, the result indicates that using more experts (larger $k$) is beneficial when only a very small number of domains are accessible.
-When only a few domains are accessible, it is unlikely that any of the accessible domains are directly related to the text being evaluated, and it is useful to have multiple relevant experts.
+Figure~\ref{fig:ablate-k-pol} shows how the number of optimal experts ($k$) changes with the number of accessible domains for $\approx150$ access policies.
+The bottom graph in Figure~\ref{fig:ablate-k-pol} demonstrates the trend only for access policies where the target domain is not accessible.
+In the top graph, the result indicates that using more experts (larger $k$) is beneficial when only a very small number of domains are accessible.
+When only a few domains are accessible, it is unlikely that any of the accessible domains are directly related to the text being evaluated, and hence it is useful to have multiple relevant experts.
 On the other hand, as more domains become accessible, it is more likely that one of the accessible experts is trained with the data close to the input text, and can already provide high accuracy without other experts.
-On the other hand, when the input's domain needs to be estimated or was not part of the training data (``unseen''), then $2-5$ experts are needed for the best accuracy.
-In particular, unseen domains benefit from more experts overall---which is expected since no single expert is ``best'' for an unseen domain.
+Finally, in the bottom graph, when the input's domain needs to be estimated or is not part of the accessible experts, then $2-4$ experts are needed for the best accuracy.
+In particular, this scenario benefits from more experts overall---which is expected since no single expert is ``best'' for the test domain.